 Let’s just start by saying that literally every corner in Italy’s capital is romantic.
-Which means that, if you are looking for romantic things to do in Rome for couples, you won’t have to look too hard.
-If you are sensitive to art and beauty, you are bound to get emotional at every step.
+This means that, if you are looking for romantic things to do in Rome for couples, you won’t have to look too hard.
+Who is sensitive to art and beauty, is bound to get emotional at every step.
 However, if you are wishing to surprise your other half with something she or he hasn’t thought about, get ready for some flare.

-Whether you are on your honeymoon or you just want to give a spark to your marriage, you are in the perfect city and we have just the right recommendations for you.
+Whether you are spending three days in Rome on your honeymoon or you just want to give a spark to your marriage, you are in the perfect city and we have just the right recommendations for you.